treyhakanson/react-formbo/README.md

 ## Overview

 There's a lot of other form libraries out there.
 Most of them are bloated, unintutive, and overcomplicated.
-Some of them are even built around violating core design principles (looking at you `redux-form`!).
+Some of them are even built around violating core design principles of the frameworks they work with (looking at you `redux-form`!).
 Forms used to be easy, and `react-forms` seeks to bring things back.
 React forms has:

 - 🚀 Zero dependencies in the core
 - 🤤 Dead simple API